rampreeth/Interview-Preparation/README.md

 # InterviewPrep
-Resources I collected during my interview preparation
+Collection of resources during my interview preparation.

-Basically interviews will either be coding or object oriented design or System design (For mid-senior experience roles).
+Basically interview rounds will either be Coding or Object Oriented Design or System Design(For mid-senior experience roles).